Crisp and brown, just as nature intended.

 These crispy brown pancakes are about as perfect a food as you can get, especially served with a dollop of sour cream or applesauce.
 This recipe’s technique borrows from the great Jewish cookbook author and cook Joan Nathan.
 I love her use of the potato starch as a natural, gluten-free binder.

-Why Latkes Are Served at Hanukkah
+Why Are Potato Latkes Served at Hanukkah?

 Interestingly, the reason people serve latkes during Hanukkah relates most to the oil in which they are fried, rather than the potatoes or onions.
 Chowhound summarizes things as follows: